Laura Kate Dale: Books

 Dale has published five books.
 Her first book is Things I Learned from Mario's Butt: A Series of Gaming Butt Critiques, which was funded on the crowdfunding website Unbound in 2018.

 Her second book, a memoir called Uncomfortable Labels: My Life as a Gay Autistic Trans Woman, was published by Jessica Kingsley Publishers in 2019.

 Her third book, Gender Euphoria: Stories of Joy from Trans, Non-Binary and Intersex Writers, which was crowdfunded through Unbound and exceeded its funding goal, was published in 2021.
 It was intended as a counterpoint to the focus so often placed on the negative aspects of being trans, such as gender dysphoria, and was instead written "to show the world the sheer variety of ways being non cisgender can be a beautiful, joyful experience".

 Dale's fourth book, Who Hunts the Whale, is co-written by her wife Jane Magnet, and being funded through the crowdfunding publisher Unbound.
 Who Hunts the Whale is Dale's first work of fiction.
 The website summary reads, "Who Hunts the Whale is a completely fictional, entirely made-up novel set in the imaginary world of the video gaming industry.
 Written with a gamer's wit and an insider's precision, it holds the real-world business up to a carnival house of mirrors, to give a satirical look at the human cost of a rapacious market that must constantly be fed new content."

-Dale's fifth book, Me and My Dysphoria Monster, is an children's picture book about the experiences of gender dysphoria in childhood.
+Dale's fifth book, Me and My Dysphoria Monster, is a children's picture book about the experiences of gender dysphoria in childhood.
 The book was illustrated by Ang Hui Qing, and published by Jessica Kingsley Publishers in August 2022.